MrStahlfelge/gdx-backends/README.md

 * GWT: Accelerometer support [Current PR by @SimonIT](https://github.com/libgdx/libgdx/pull/5654)
 * iOS: allowIpod defaults to true
 * iOS: Possibility to add new devices without changing the backend.
 See [current PR](https://github.com/libgdx/libgdx/pull/5676).
+* GWT: Faster bootstrap process by lazy loading assets.
+See [current PR](https://github.com/libgdx/libgdx/pull/5677) for more information.

 ## Things that will be done